urbanairship/ruby-library/docs/index.rst

     p.send_push

-We in the process of migrating code examples away from these docs and into the regular `Airship API reference <reference>`_ (select "Ruby Library"), so please check there for more examples.
+We in the process of migrating code examples away from these docs and into the regular `Airship API reference <https://docs.airship.com/api/ua/>`_ (select "Ruby Library"), so please check there for more examples.

-Please also see the README in the source code for detailed instructions on how to use bearer token auth and alternative servers.
+Please also see `the README <https://github.com/urbanairship/ruby-library/blob/main/README.rst>`_ for detailed instructions on how to use bearer token auth and alternative servers.

 Development
 -----------

-The library source code is `available on GitHub <github>`_.
+The library source code is `available on GitHub <https://github.com/urbanairship/ruby-library>`_.

-Tests can be run with rspec_:
+Tests can be run with `rspec <https://rspec.info/>`_.

 Contents: